What To Consider Before Franchising Your Restaurant

-There are over 4,500 active franchisors in the US, and in order to stand out from the crowd, you need to establish a unique selling proposition that will give you the competitive advantage.
+The franchise sector in Australia is worth $146 billion, but in order claim your piece of the pie you need to stand out from the crowd by establishing a unique selling proposition that will give you a competitive advantage.
 Examine the marketplace to identify where you can differentiate.
 From pricing and menu items to customer service and ambiance, there are a number of small ways you can make a major difference in how you differentiate your restaurant.

 When examining your unique value in various marketplaces, it is important to identify where you want to expand your restaurant.
 Be sure that your current offerings are relevant in the locations you are considering.
 To do so, perform research into geographic-specific dining patterns, upcoming trends, and local competitors.

 In addition to adapting to different cultural norms, there could be new and unfamiliar tax liabilities, fees, and licenses you’ll need to understand and comply with.

 Assess your customer traffic “staying power,” which is the ability to maintain foot traffic in all locations—what may be self-sustaining in one city, can be a fad in another.

 Identify your current diners with advanced Customer Relationship Management tools to get a snapshot of the demographics and psychographics of your customer base.
 Then, do your market research to see if there are enough potential diners in your interested locations who mirror the demographics and psychographics of your current customer base.

 Measure the “clone-ability” of your restaurant.
 To expand successfully, your restaurant should be structured so that it is easy to duplicate to maintain consistency across your menu offerings, pricing, and branding.